pococms/website/docs/resources.md

 ## SVG graphics

-[SVGViewer](https://www.svgviewer.dev) can remove padding from SVGS, validate them, optimize them, and more.
+* [SVGViewer](https://www.svgviewer.dev) can remove padding from SVGS, validate them, optimize them, and more.
+* [Vecta Nano](https://vecta.io/nano) compresses SVG files with an online interface

 ## Other graphic assets